supernova4869/s_mmpbsa/gmx-rs-tools/VENDORED.md

 ## Local changes

-`local.patch` holds the changes this copy carries on top of the checkout it was synced from.
-Everything s_mmpbsa needed while it was being wired in is part of the upstream project; the entries below are either that history or a change that has not been pushed yet:
+The tree currently **tracks upstream verbatim**: there is no `local.patch`, so the copy is exactly what https://github.com/supernova4869/gmx-rs-tools contains.
+Everything s_mmpbsa needed while it was being wired in has been folded into the upstream project; the list below is that history, and is also the place to look when a change has to be carried here for a while before it is
+pushed:

 * `tpr.rs` — `Mtop::ffparams` and the `nbfp` accessors (`FfParams::lj_sr()`,
   `FfParams::atnr_usize()`) are part of the crate itself.